sparkflows/sparkflows-docs/docs/installation/diagnostics/connections.rst

 Connections
 ============

-By clicking the 'Connections' tab in Diagnostics, the user can view the multiple connections.
+By clicking the  ``Connections`` tab in Diagnostics, the user can view the multiple connections.

 .. figure:: ../../_assets/diagnositcs/diagnostic-connections.png
    :alt: diagnostic-connections